LianwMS/WebAppStorageMISample/README_Portal.md

 * Create a storage account and an Azure Blob Storage container.
 * Deploy code to Azure App Service and connect to storage with managed identity using Service Connector in Azure Portal.

-You can also use the [Azure cli version of this tutorial](/README.md).
+You can also use the [Azure CLI version of this tutorial](/README.md).

 ## 1. Set up your initial environment